jhrozek/bad-go/README.md

 ## Overview

-`dummyrepo-go`, is a template is primarily intended for testing and demonstration purposes with stacklok projects.
+`bad-go`, is a template is primarily intended for testing and demonstration purposes with stacklok projects.
 It is a simple Go project.

 ## How to Use This Template